The power of thoughts.

 I was afraid, in fact, of attracting more crazy people in my life, and I kept attracting them.

-I was afraid that my ex and I would never get back together.
+I was afraid that I would never get back together with the woman I had feelings for at the time.

 I was afraid of having to return to DC… And I did return.